Mollem

 Mollem is a village in the municipality of Asse, Flemish Brabant, Belgium.

-It used to be a town on its own but now is a part of Asse.
+It used to be a municipality on its own but now is a part of Asse.

 Mollem has a railway station on line 60 between Jette and Dendermonde.

 The hamlet of Bollebeek is close to the village.

-Mollem's most famous place must be "Rie van Pol", a bar that has remained unchanged throughout the years.
+Mollem's most famous place is "Rie van Pol", a bar that has remained unchanged throughout the years.

 Every year a lot of visitors (mostly foreign) visit Mollem just to visit this place.